mochi/mochikit/doc/rst/MochiKit/Selector.rst

 For further documentation of CSS selectors, refer to the W3C CSS standard.
 [1]_

 The original version of this module was ported from Prototype.

+**Note:** This module is currently experimental and API stability cannot be fully guaranteed.
+The implementation is scheduled to be replaced with a new faster version (now in development) during the MochiKit 1.5 development cycle.

 **Note:** Due to how Internet Explorer handles node attributes, some attribute selectors may not work as expected.
 In particular ``a[title]`` will not work